From BR Bullpen

 Biographical Information

 Catcher Don Wakamatsu got all nine of his big league starts with the Chicago White Sox when knuckleballer Charlie Hough pitched.
-After a twelve year minor league career ended, he spent four seasons as a minor league manager.
+After a twelve-year minor league career ended, he spent four seasons as a minor league manager.
 He was the Texas Rangers bench coach from 2003 to 2006 and was a candidate to replace Buck Showalter as skipper after his dismissal.
 Instead, Showalter was replaced by Ron Washington and Wakamatsu became the club's third base coach.
 In 2008 he moved to the Oakland A's as bench coach.

 On November 18, 2008, he was named the Seattle Mariners manager for the 2009 season.
-He is the first Asian-American manager in major league history.
+He was the first Asian-American manager in major league history.
 Don's Japanese-American grandparents were in an internment camp during World War II.
 His mother is of Irish descent.
-After a strong 2009 season the Mariners struggled in 2010 and Wakamatsu was fired along with coaches Rick Adair and Ty Van Burkleo on August 9.
+After a strong 2009 season the Mariners struggled in 2010 and Wakamatsu was fired along with coaches Rick Adair and Ty Van Burkleo on August 9th.

 Don Wakamatsu authored the foreword for the full-length biography "Kenichi Zenimura, Japanese American Baseball Pioneer," by baseball historian and author Bill Staples, Jr., released by McFarland Press in 2011.